-- Cover minimum commitments

-- Cover readiness activities
+- Cover minimum commitments - Cover readiness activities

-- Build up a reserve fund as a contingency to cover future response costs
+Build up a reserve fund as a contingency to cover future response costs

 Then, in the event of a response, the levy rate may be increased to a level up to, or equal to, the maximum rate specified in the levy order.
-The time needed to implement an increase to the levy rate will be subject to the implementation requirements specified in the levy order, such as how often the levy is collected and the logistics of the process of collection.
+There will be a lag period to increase the levy, and the time needed to implement an increase to the levy rate will be subject to the implementation requirements specified in the levy order, such as how often the levy is collected and the logistics of the process of collection.

-Building up a reserve fund is a practical way to cover cost-share requirements in a response.
+Building up a reserve fund is a practical way to cover cost-share requirements for a response.